ALCO Investors Have Opportunity to Lead Alico, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alico, Inc. ("Alico" or the "Company") (NASDAQ: ALCO).
+BENSALEM, Pa., April 12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alico, Inc. ("Alico" or the "Company") (NASDAQ: ALCO).

 Class Period: February 4, 2021 – December 13, 2022